 Apple Notes is not available for Android, but Google Keep is offered on the App Store.
-Both offer basic note-taking features, but depending on the tools you want, one might be a better choice than the other.
+Both offer basic note-taking features, but one might be a better choice than the other, depending on the tools you want.
 So how do both compare?
 The article helps you decide by covering Google Keep vs. Apple Notes.

 In this round of Google Keep vs. Apple Notes, we are covering all the tools both offer.
 Google Keep offers basic text editing tools.
 You get: